user24/jqlite/README.md

 * fadeOut just hides an element instead of fading.
 * fadeIn/fadeTo don't support fade duration
 * ajax support is very basic
+* The object returned by jqlite is an augmented DOM element, i.e. $$('#foo') will have native DOM properties like .value and .setAttribute, as well as jQuery-esque methods like .val and .parent.
+This is so that you can start to re-introduce vanilla JS more easily, instead of having to jump through hoops to get to the DOM API.

 ## Implementation Tips: